Scholarships for Marines

-Marine Corps Scholarship Foundation (MCSF) provides scholarships to children, and in certain situations grandchildren, of Marines who are on active duty, retired, or deceased.
-Children of Navy Corpsmen serving with the Marines also qualify for undergraduate tuition funding at accredited colleges, universities and technical schools.
+Marine Corps Scholarship Foundation (MCSF) provides scholarships to children, and in certain situations grandchildren, of Marines who are on active duty, honorably discharged, or deceased.
+Children of Navy Corpsmen serving with the Marines may also qualify for undergraduate tuition funding at accredited colleges, universities and technical schools.

 Special consideration is given to those children whose parent has been killed or wounded in the line of duty; particularly in Iraq or Afghanistan.
 Surviving children receive up to $20,000 each toward school.
-Children of living service members are eligible to receive up to $1,500 each; renewable for up to four years.
+Children of living service members are eligible to receive $1,500 to $10,000 per year; renewable for up to four years.

-Marine Corps scholarships each have unique qualification requirements, but the MCSF administers these scholarships under a single, standard application.
-The Foundation scholarship application must be completed every year, and although scholarships come in various amounts, their values typical fall between $500 and $3000.
-Scholarships are for undergraduate study only, and must be applied in pursuit of each participants first college degree or certificate.
+MCSF scholarships each have unique qualification requirements, but the MCSF administers these scholarships under a single, standard application.
+The Foundation scholarship application must be completed every year, and although scholarships come in various amounts, their values typically fall between $1,500 and $10,000.
+Scholarships are for undergraduate study only, and must be applied in pursuit of each participant’s first undergraduate degree or certificate.
 To remain eligible, students are required to maintain a GPA of 2.0.

 1st Marine Division Association Scholarships provide dependents of deceased and disabled veterans of the 1st Marine Division, with scholarships for pursuing bachelor’s degrees at accredited four year colleges and universities.
 Annual awards are worth $1750 each, and also apply to children of active members of the Association.